Fractional CMO Rates, Cost & Pricing

 Frequently Asked Questions

-No standard rate exists — but most US fractional CMOs fall in the $200–$350/hr or $5,000–$15,000/mo range.
+No standard rate exists, but most US Fractional CMOs fall in the $200 to $350/hr or $5,000 to $15,000/mo range.
 The variables: years of experience, industry, scope, and hours per month.
 Very low rates often reflect limited executive-level experience.
 Very high rates should come with a verifiable track record of measurable outcomes.
 Know what you’re buying.

-3–12 months is most common, with the sweet spot around 6 months.
-That’s long enough to set strategy, build the foundation, and see early results — short enough to stay agile.
-Some companies extend fractional engagements to 18–24 months during a critical growth phase, or until they’re ready to hire a full-time CMO.
+3 to 12 months is most common, with the sweet spot around 6 months.
+That’s long enough to set strategy, build the foundation, and see early results, short enough to stay agile.
+Some companies extend fractional engagements to 18 to 24 months during a critical growth phase, or until they’re ready to hire a full-time CMO.